Resilience Ed

 Bring Resilience Ed to Your School

-10.5% of Utah high school students reported current e-cigarette use—higher than the national average1 in 3 Utah teens with depression report self-medicating with drugs/alcohol.
+10.5% of Utah high school students reported current e-cigarette use—higher than the national average1 in 3 Utah teens with depression (41.5% in 2021) report self-medicating with drugs/alcohol.
+Only 18% of Utah teens get help.

-Your Teen Student Isn't Broken
+Your Student Isn't Broken

 They’re stuck in a loop no one taught them to escape.
 Here's how we rewrite the script.